Jonathan Gu

 Writing

-Writing is where I try to make the underlying logic visible: what shipped, what the tradeoffs were, and what actually seems true.
+Writing is where I try to make the underlying logic visible: what shipped, what the tradeoffs were, what it cost, and what actually seems true.

 Contact